The fastrack course pack contains all the resources you need apart from a pencil, an eraser and a few

-Adapt between spring and neap tides and the
+Adapt between spring and neap tides and

-gradient between them using the computations of rates graph for various ports as part of your navigation calculations.
+the gradient between them using the computations of rates graph for various ports as part of your navigation calculations.

-You will be able to adapt tidal data to primary and secondary ports where there is less detail in the available
+You will be able to adapt tidal data to primary and secondary ports where there is less detail in the

-Cumulatively you will be able to predict the impact of tidal movements throughout your journey, offset your course to account for the tidal stream, plan a course that safely accunts for the height of tide, and consideration
+Cumulatively you will be able to predict the impact of tidal movements throughout your journey, offset your course to account for the tidal stream, plan a course that safely accounts for the height of tide, and consideration

 for the height of tide for departure and arrival times.